jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

  4. KERNEL, MM, FS, AND H SOURCES
  5. TOOLS AND COMMANDS SOURCES

-Every diskette is also labelled with the following information:
+Every diskette label also included the following information:

 	MINIX BINARIES AND SOURCES FOR IBM PC/AT's by Andrew S. Tanenbaum